LENNILLUSTRATION.

 An episode on the BBC documentary series called 'Inside Out' was developed on John Kent.

 This episode delved into his early life, and was informative on where his family is today in contrast to the victorian era.
-Another key point to this episode was how Lenny Henry found a lot to admire in Kent's will to serve justice in a world that would mock and even hate him due to his skin colour.

 The idea for the art style I had in mind, was to replicate the painterly, and intense nature of the victorian age that Kent lived through.
 It was a grizzly environment that was plagued with violence, disease, poverty, and narrow-minded thinking towards racial minorities in a largely white environment.